You Are Here.

 What Do Trains Have To Do With Christmas?

-In 2004, when I came up with the trademark Big Christmas Trains™, nobody had to ask me what I meant - trains and Christmas have "gone together" for generations.
+When I was growing up in the American midwest in the fifties and sixties, the train around the tree seemed every bit as important to our Christmas celebration as, say, Santa or Christmas stockings.
+As an adult, I realize that trains and Christmas have "gone together" for generations in most parts of the country.
 But it wasn't always so, and it some ways, it doesn't even make sense.
 It's not like Mary and Joseph rode a train from Nazareth to Bethlehem.
 Nor was Santa ever sighted delivering packages by Railway Express Agency.
 But to many families today, a toy or model train around the Christmas tree seems as "normal" as a star or angel on the top.
 As far as I can figure there are at least three reasons for this (in the United States and Canada, anyway - if anyone from other countries wants to contribute to this discussion, I will most gladly include your comments):

-• For over a century, to most Americans, "real trains" exemplified the kinds of "comings and goings," "hustle and bustle," and even package shipments, that were a way of life anyway, but became even more "festively frantic" during the holiday season.
+• For over a century, to most Americans, "real trains" exemplified the kinds of "comings and goings," "hustle and bustle," and even package shipments, that increased dramatically during the holiday season.
 At any time of year, whether you took the "A-Train," or the "Chattanooga Choo-Choo," or whether you drifted home on a "Sentimental Journey," you just assumed that any long trip would involve a train.
-This was even more true at Christmas time, when New York city office workers went home to New Hampshire, West Texas families waited for their Sears Roebuck order to arrive, and Cincinnati families boarded trains to visit their cousins in Chicago.
+This was even more true at Christmas time.
 The greatest examples were in the 1940s, when the railroads helped hundreds of thousands of GI's to "Be Home For Christmas" year after year.

 Let's face it, more people and stuff move at Christmas than any other time of year, and for over a century, more people and stuff moved by trains than any other way.
-So for many people, Christmas seemed to involve trains somehow.
+So for many people, Christmas seemed to involve trains.

 • In addition, as the importance of toy and model trains in American culture grew, so did the sense that Christmas was an ideal time both to give and to display those trains.
 This, in fact, will be the main topic of the following musings.